 - Companies will attract the best and the brightest to work on their problems.

-Registration for each module is $2,000 and includes classroom instruction in addition to time working on design projects and informal networking events.
+Registration for each day will include classroom instruction in addition to time working on design projects and informal networking events.
 Registration includes lunch each day.
 It will not include housing, travel support, other meals or additional events.
-More information about each module will be posted to our website as it becomes available.
+More information about the schedule will be posted to our website as it becomes available.